mijregas/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 <h2>Code Book</h2>

 The following list describes the data types (columns) in the data frame returned by the function run_analysis().
 Each numeric row in the data frame is a summation of all the observations for the associated subject and activity.
-All numeric values
+All numeric variables have values between negative one (-1.0) a positive one (+1.0).
 <pre>
 Variable                  Data Type
 ========================= ===============